serverlessworkflow/specification/specification.md

 The `properties` property defines the auth scheme properties information.
 Can be one of ["Basic properties definition"](#basic-properties-definition), ["Bearer properties definition"](#bearer-properties-definition), or ["OAuth2 properties definition"](#oauth2-properties-definition)

-Implementations might impose restrictions on the expressions supported to resolve auth properties, depending on the context used.

 ###### Basic Properties Definition

 See [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Authentication#basic_authentication_scheme) for more information about Basic Authentication scheme.